 Your heating system shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every energy bill.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every utility bill.

 But how should I know if it’s time to replace my heating unit?

 The following warning signs can help you determine if you just need a quick maintenance visit or if it’s time to replace your current heater.

 1. Frequent Repair Costs